 Amos Whitney came from American industrial royalty.
 His father was a locksmith, his grandfather a blacksmith and another wing of the family included Eli Whitney of cotton gin fame.
+His friend Francis Pratt didn’t have his industrial pedigree, but showed an aptitude for mechanical things as a small boy.

 By 1850 both Amos and his father had moved to Hartford, Conn. where they worked for the Colt Manufacturing Company.